healthywalk/nifty-motor-driver-microbit/README.md

 > Open this page at [https://healthywalk.github.io/nifty-motor-driver-microbit/](https://healthywalk.github.io/nifty-motor-driver-microbit/)

 ## Summary
-This extension supports the Motor drivers in __Micro:bit MakeCode__ programming.
+This extension supports the Motor drivers in __micro:bit MakeCode__ programming.
 Many motor driver ICs or their breakouts, including Kitronik motor driver board, can use the extension.

 ## Methods